 To gain maximum benefits from your blackout curtains, they should gather high about the rod and extend over the sides of the windows to block light from appearing at the top and sides of the window.
 During the coldest months of the year, it is important to only have the curtains open when the sun is shining into the room or when outside temperatures are warmer than the inside of the home.

 Blackout draperies are a great addition to your windows.
 They come in a variety of styles that are aesthetically pleasing and complement any home decor.
+According to this heating services in Plano, it should work closely together with a functioning heating system to achieve the perfect temperature.
+Call on a residential hvac repair contractor to service your hvac system and maintain its efficiency.
 Most importantly, they create a warmer more energy-efficient home for your family during these freezing winter months.